KassieKitsune/pkPrism/README.md

 </details>

 #### Step 2.
 Install [pkapi.js](https://github.com/greys-tools/pkapi.js#installation)<br>
-If you followed Step 1 correctly, you should be able to do this by simply copying & pasting this into your terminal.
+If you followed Step 1 correctly, you should be able to do this by simply copying & pasting this into your your terminal open in your Vencord folder.
 ```
-pnpm install -g pkapi.js
+pnpm install pkapi.js
 ```
 #### Step 3.
 Follow the Instructions on [installing custom Vencord plugins](https://docs.vencord.dev/installing/custom-plugins/)
 <details>